Marwell Zoo, Hampshire review for families

 It takes about half an hour to walk from one side of the zoo to the other so if you have toddlers I’d recommend bringing a buggy as they’re likely to get tired.
 The park is very green and pleasant to walk around on a sunny day, but you’ll definitely want a stroller for babies, toddlers and even younger children who have recently dropped the buggy.
 Visitors with mobility issues should also be aware that’s potentially a lot of walking.

 We brought our buggy to be on the safe side, and by the end of the day our 2 were totally exhausted.

 Coffee and snacks

-There are various kiosks selling Marsfield ice cream (£2.25 for a single scoop), hot and cold drinks and snacks, located across the zoo.
+There are various kiosks selling Marsfield ice cream, hot and cold drinks and snacks, located across the zoo.
 But quite a few of these are only open during the summer weekends or school holidays

 The main restaurant - Graze cafe

 The zoo has one main restaurant, the Graze café, located near the tigers and meerkat enclosure.
 We brought a picnic with us so only ventured inside for a coffee and much needed rest just before it was about to close.
 By this time it was pretty empty, and there wasn’t a huge amount of food to choose from.

 There were tables inside and also plenty of covered seating outside too.
 The food looked pretty average and as you might expect on a day out, with jacket potato options and kids’ meals costing £5.95.

 “Cafe Graze has plenty of tables but it was very busy when we arrived at 11.50am,” says Christy.
 “There was a very long queue for hot food and a shorter queue for drinks and sandwiches.
 We opted for Thai curry (£9.50), a jacket potato and standard kids' fare of chicken and chips, which all tasted fine and we thought the prices were pretty reasonable.”